Welcome to the Park Research Group at Harvard

 - Group meetings are scheduled every Wednesday from 5:00-6:30 pm in our conference room CN046 (schedule).

 - The Park Group is open to qualified students and postdoctoral fellows.
-The application for postdoctoral position can be sent directly to Hongkun.
+The application for postdoctoral position can be sent to here.